Paramedics in Canada: Advanced care paramedic (ACP)

 The Advanced Care Paramedic is a level of practitioner that is in high demand by many services across Canada.
 The ACP typically carries approximately 20 different medications, although the number and type of medications may vary substantially from region to region.
 ACPs perform advanced airway management including intubation, surgical airways, intravenous therapy, place external jugular IV lines, perform needle thoracostomy, perform and interpret 12-lead ECGs, perform synchronized and chemical cardioversion, transcutaneous pacing, perform obstetrical assessments, and provide pharmacological pain relief for various conditions.
 Several sites in Canada have adopted pre-hospital fibrinolytics and rapid sequence induction, and prehospital medical research has permitted a great number of variations in the scope of practice for ACPs.

 Current bypass protocols include providing both PCPs and ACPs with discretionary direct 24-hour access to PCI labs, bypassing the emergency department, and representing a fundamental change in both the way that patients with S-T segment elevation myocardial infarctions (STEMI) are treated, but also profoundly affecting survival rates. as well as bypassing a closer hospitals to get an identified stroke patient to a stroke centre.

 Paramedicine training overview

-Paramedic education, or the study of paramedicine in Canada, involves post-secondary education provided by a college (Canada) or university or similar academic institution.
+Paramedic education, or the study of paramedicine in Canada, involves post-secondary education provided by a college or university or similar academic institution.
 Uniquely some programs may be offered collaboratively and shared between both academic institutions.
-The education provided is in the theories of paramedicine and its practice and in related subjects areas such as but not limited to anatomy, physiology, psychology, cardiology, pharmacology, pathology, communications, ethics, research, emergency medicine theory and practical skills.
+The education provided is in the theories of paramedicine and its practice and in related subjects areas such as but not limited to anatomy, physiology, psychology, obstetrics, cardiology, pharmacology, pathology, communications, ethics, driving, research, emergency medicine theory and practical skills.
 Theoretical and practical training is in combination of both in hospital and pre-hospital emergency medicine clinical experiences.
 The didactic and clinical components of the programs may vary from province to province across Canada.